Vakrangee Ltd leads gainers in 'A' group

-Ipca Laboratories Ltd, Hexaware Technologies Ltd, Oracle Financial Services Software Ltd and HCL Technologies Ltd are among the other gainers in the BSE's 'A' group today, 07 March 2018.
+Cox & Kings Ltd, Blue Star Ltd, Jubilant Life Sciences Ltd and K E C International Ltd are among the other gainers in the BSE's 'A' group today, 05 March 2018.

-Ipca Laboratories Ltd, Hexaware Technologies Ltd, Oracle Financial Services Software Ltd and HCL Technologies Ltd are among the other gainers in the BSE's 'A' group today, 07 March 2018.
+Cox & Kings Ltd, Blue Star Ltd, Jubilant Life Sciences Ltd and K E C International Ltd are among the other gainers in the BSE's 'A' group today, 05 March 2018.

-Ipca Laboratories Ltd spiked 2.35% to Rs 673.
+Cox & Kings Ltd surged 4.21% to Rs 251.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 26455 shares were traded on the counter so far as against the average daily volumes of 1.41 lakh shares in the past one month.
+On the BSE, 28964 shares were traded on the counter so far as against the average daily volumes of 18984 shares in the past one month.

-Oracle Financial Services Software Ltd exploded 1.56% to Rs 3824.5.
+Jubilant Life Sciences Ltd exploded 2.25% to Rs 852.8.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 1295 shares were traded on the counter so far as against the average daily volumes of 5130 shares in the past one month.
+On the BSE, 74360 shares were traded on the counter so far as against the average daily volumes of 2.27 lakh shares in the past one month.

-HCL Technologies Ltd added 1.46% to Rs 945.65.
+K E C International Ltd spurt 1.81% to Rs 417.1.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 30167 shares were traded on the counter so far as against the average daily volumes of 1.5 lakh shares in the past one month.
+On the BSE, 52420 shares were traded on the counter so far as against the average daily volumes of 2.81 lakh shares in the past one month.

 Powered by Capital Market - Live News